Millie-Jackson/AiCore/DataCollectionPipeline/README.md

     - used in web-based applications for browser to server exchange
     - works like a python dictionary
     - Has a key and corrisponding value
-VSCode:
-    - an industry standard and great pairing for Python
-GutHub:
+unittests:
+    - built in package
-    - industry standard and was used for its version control
+    - can be used for both unit and integration testing

 FEATURES:
 Scraper Class: